sevrugin/livolo-firmware/README.md

 # Firmware for Livolo light switches

-BIG thank you the original repository!!! https://github.com/jamarju/livolo-firmware This is the fork.
+HUGE thanks to the original repository!!! https://github.com/jamarju/livolo-firmware This is the fork.

 Livolo sensor board is based on **PIC16F690**(C0/C1 revision) microchip or **PIC16lF1559**(D0/D1 revision marked as `5VL599006  LIVOLO 1947725` which not supported at this time)